The Copeland fellowship was set up in memory of our much loved colleague and founding member of BESS, Mr Steve Copeland.

 The inaugural visit took place in October 2016 to South Africa.
 The President at the time, Mr Michael Thomas took with him Mr Chris Peach (surgical member) and Miss Val Jones (AHP representative).
 Mr Peach's report can be viewed here.

-BESS will provide each successful applicant with an award of £4000 towards costs.
+BESS has agreed to fund each successful applicant with an award of £4000 towards costs.
 ISKSAA and SESI have kindly agreed to cover all costs relating to meeting registration and accommodation relevant to the courses listed.